dgroomes/logging-playground/README.md

 ### `logback-filters/`

-NOT YET IMPLEMENTED Using [Logback _Filters_](http://logback.qos.ch/manual/filters.html) to conditionally log some things and not others.
+Using [Logback _Filters_](http://logback.qos.ch/manual/filters.html) to conditionally log some things and not others.
 Useful, for example, to sample some logs that would otherwise be too numerous if enabled 100%.

 See [logback-filters/README.md](logback-filters/README.md).